prachi-ovs/BUDT_758X_Data_Processing_and_Analysis_in_Python/Project 1/README.md

 # Python essentials
+The file added to the folder is an HTML file of a Jupyter Notebook which can be opened in a web borwser. <br/>
 A confidence interval is a range of values defined such that there is a specified probability that the value of a parameter lies within the interval.The expression for computing a confidence interval for the (population) mean is: <br/>
 ![](Images/Confidence_interval_formula.PNG)<br/>